• Skip to primary navigation

 How to Make Homemade Roasted Nuts

-Jump To Recipe Comments
+Recipe Comments Save

-These homemade roasted nuts make a healthy snack and are perfect for serving at holiday parties because they're so versatile!
-This easy recipe is made with a few simple ingredients and is a great option for a game day snack or just to have on hand for your next holiday party.
+These homemade roasted nuts make a healthy snack and are perfect for serving at holiday parties because they’re so versatile!
+This easy recipe is made with a few simple ingredients and is a great option for a game day snack or to serve as an appetizer at your next holiday party.

 bowl of savory spiced nuts by foodology geek